apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 #### Key Auth

 Consumers add their key either in a header or query string parameter to authenticate their requests.
 For more information about `Key Auth`, please refer to [APISIX key-auth](https://apisix.apache.org/docs/apisix/plugins/key-auth/).
+Also, we can using the `secretRef` field to reference a K8s Secret object so that we can avoid the hardcoded sensitive data in the ApisixConsumer object.
+For reference Secret use example, please refer to the [key-auth-reference-secret-object](#key-auth-reference-secret-object).

 <details>
   <summary>Key Auth yaml configure</summary>